 The Best of Both Worlds

 Put most succinctly, my early stage investing activity is a hybrid of angel investing and venture capital.
 Maybe that makes me a Venture Angel, or an Angel Capitalist.
 In the final analysis, the label is not important.
-There are easier ways to engineer financial returns in the capital markets - for me, angel investing is equal parts passion and business.
+There are easier ways to engineer financial returns in the business.
 We see ourselves as a true partner to entrepreneurs.
 We actively help to build an entrepreneur's business by leveraging our knowledge, experience, and network to create a successful company.Back to Archived Essays